 Objective 1.10 To ensure the ability to issue claim payments in the following scenarios: 1% probability event (1 in 100 year), 2% probability event (1 in 50 year), and 4% probability event (1 in 25 year).
 Description Maintain trained TWIA/TFPA resources and documented processes for making claim payments after a catastrophic incident.
 Purpose To ensure expected service levels are met or exceeded.
-Participants Claims, Accounting and Finance, IT Action Plans Claims trains internal resources in guidelines, including but not limited to the following: Payment timelines: Trains all staff on expected speed to payment requirements.
-Advanced payment guidelines: including additional living expenses (ALE), business interruption (BI), personal/business property, and food spoilage.
+Participants Claims, Accounting and Finance, IT Action Plans Claims Trains internal resources in guidelines, including but not limited to the following: Payment timelines: Trains all staff on expected speed to payment requirements.
+Advanced payment guidelines: A maximum amount of \$2,500.00 per advanced payment, including additional living expenses (ALE), business interruption (BI), personal/business property, and food spoilage.
 Names required on claims checks: Communicates thresholds for including mortgage companies, additional insureds, or loss payee names on claim payment checks.
-(Will vary depending on size of incident: not to exceed aggregate dwelling loss of \$5,000 for TFPA and \$10,000 for TWIA.)
+(Will vary depending on size of incident: not to exceed aggregate dwelling loss of \$5,000 for TFPA and \$10,000 for TWIA.).
 Guidelines for replacement cost coverage (RCC): Communicates thresholds for activating the reserving and payment process.
-(Varies based on size of incident: not to exceed aggregate dwelling loss of \$5,000 for TFPA and \$10,000 for TWIA.)
+(Varies based on size of incident: not to exceed aggregate dwelling loss of \$5,000 for TFPA and \$10,000 for TWIA.).
 Accounting and Finance Coordinates with Claims on manual check processes, instructions for printing checks, and information about check stock.
 Helps plan for mobile claims center and remote facility scenarios, including workflows for mobile claims center check issuance.
-Payments issued at mobile and remote facilities are limited to \$2,500 to provide additional living expenses.
+Payments issued at mobile and remote facilities are limited to \$2,500 to provide additional living expenses for the first seven days of a deployment.
 Additional funds may be issued through the normal claims process.
+With Claims, develop a Frequently Asked Questions document to be included with the Association's internal hurricane awareness literature.
 Prepares team members to deploy in the case of a catastrophe to handle check issuance at mobile claims center and remote facilities.
-IT ensures the check printing process with outside vendors is operating as expected Exhibits, or Related Documents Check Issuance Procedures The following items to be included in the "Claim Office Procedures" or the "TWIA Claim Examiner Handbook": RCC guidelines, advanced living expenses (ALE) guidelines, and depreciation thresholds.
+Exhibits, or Related Documents • RCC guidelines, advanced living expenses (ALE) guidelines, and depreciation thresholds.
 Additional Information Compliance QA or Testing